Hotel Review: Bernardus Lodge & Spa

 Set on 28-acres of winding paths, olive and lemon trees, and flowering bushes, Bernardus Lodge & Spa feels like a true escape, while the complimentary welcome glass of wine upon arrival lets you know you’ll be well taken care of 24/7.

-If you fancy a ride in a fancy car, be sure to check out the Mercedes-Benz.
+🎁 Surprise amenities: If you fancy a ride in a fancy car, be sure to check out the Mercedes-Benz.
 It’s offered to guests on a first-come, first-served basis for a four-hour period.
-I completely forgot about it, otherwise I would have tried it out.
+I completely forgot about it, otherwise I would have taken it for a spin.
 Vroom!

-A nice touch was the lavender sachet on the pillows, the Nespresso coffee maker, and the mini-bar stuffed with ‘wine country’ selections of cheese, beers, wines, crackers, and more.
+Another nice touch was the welcome drink upon arrival, lavender sachet on the pillows, the Nespresso coffee maker, and the mini-bar stuffed with ‘wine country’ selections of cheese, beers, wine, crackers, and more for impromptu patio snacks.

 🥘 Dining: Farm-to-table cuisine fed by talented chefs and a two-acre organic kitchen garden are just one reason to love Lucia Restaurant & Bar.
-Although it’s part of the hotel, it’s also popular with locals, so a reservation is a good idea.
+Although it’s part of the hotel, it’s also popular with locals, so a reservation is a good idea, and it feels lively day and night.

-If you want to dress up, go for it, but there is a casual California vibe here that I love.
-You’ll be just fine if you want to show up in jeans or a little black dress.
+If you want to dress up, go for it, but casual California is the vibe here.
+You’ll be just fine if you show up in jeans or a little black dress.
 Either way, diners can expect to feel at home while choosing dishes that feature local California ingredients, including fish, meat, and seafood.

 I liked the comfort-food add-ons like Brussels sprouts, crab cake appetizers, and chunky chocolate chip cookies, which we took back to our room to eat by the fire.
 The bar’s menu is a little simpler, with burgers, pizzas (large enough to share), and salads.